HHS/syndication/syndication_admin/docs/login-view-dashboard.md

 ![Syndication_Dashboard.png](https://bitbucket.org/repo/X7nKza/images/987566007-Syndication_Dashboard.png)

-# VIEW SYNDICATION DASHBOARD AND EVENTS
+# View Syndication Dashboard and Events

 + Click the Showing Content by ‘Date Syndication Captured’ chart next to the desired date to display the number of media items syndication captured per month by agency.